 Subordinated Debt - The Enterprise periodically incurs debt due to the Department.
 The lien of this debt on the Net Revenues of the System is junior and subordinate to that of the Bonds.
 The subordinated debt is made up of loans and advances made by the Department to the Enterprise for the purpose of advancing improvement and expansion projects with repayments deferred until projects have been incorporated into the System operations.
-The Department has made loans to the Enterprise from the federally funded State Infrastructure Bank ("SIB") and the STTF.
-The Enterprise paid off its loan from the STTF in January 2020, and as of June 30, 2023, subordinated debt was outstanding in the amount of approximately \$13.3 million for the loans from the SIB.
+The Department has made loans to the Enterprise from the federally funded State Infrastructure Bank ("SIB").
+As of June 30, 2024, approximately \$10.1 million is outstanding for the loans from the SIB.
 The following table shows the scheduled repayment of subordinated debt.

-Scheduled Subordinated Debt Repayments as of June 30, 2023
+Scheduled Subordinated Debt Repayments

+as of June 30, 2024